Table of Contents

-The rest of the amino acids will be named later in the article.
+The rest of the amino acids will be mentioned later in the article.

 Hydrophobic Amino Acids

-The smallest amino acid is Glycine.
-This is considered a hydrophobic amino acid because its side chain is just a single hydrogen atom.
-Unlike most amino acids where the α carbon is chiral (it has four different substituents around it), glycine is the only one with no chiral center.
+The smallest amino acid is glycine.
+Glycine is considered a hydrophobic amino acid because its side chain is just a single hydrogen atom.
+Unlike most amino acids where the α-carbon is chiral (i.e., has 4 different substituents around it), glycine is the only one with no chiral center.

-Other amino acids of this group are those with hydrocarbon side chains.
-These are the following.
+Other amino acids in this group have hydrocarbon side chains, and include:

 Hydrophilic Amino Acids

 The amino acids with carboxamide functional groups are asparagine and glutamine.
 They are amide derivatives of aspartate and glutamate, respectively.

-Amino acids with sulfhydryl groups are cysteine.
-Cysteine molecules when oxidized tend to form disulfide linkages.
+Cysteine has sulfhydryl groups and when cysteine molecules are oxidized, they tend to form disulfide linkages.

 The amino acids with hydroxyl groups in their side chains are serine, threonine, and tyrosine.

 Ionic Amino Acids

-The last group of amino acids is the ionic amino acids.
-These are the amino acids that are ionized depending on the reaction condition.
-This classification is further divided into the two following groups:
+The last group of amino acids are the ionic amino acids.
+These amino acids are ionized depending on the reaction condition.
+They are divided into the 2 following groups:

-Acidic amino acids are those whose side chains contain additional carboxyl groups.
+Acidic amino acids have side chains that contain additional carboxyl groups.
 Depending on the pH of the solution, these side chains can be deprotonated.
-Amino acids of this group include aspartic acid and glutamic acid.
-Below are the structures of the different ionic amino acids.
+Amino acids in this group include aspartic acid and glutamic acid.
+Below the structures of the different ionic amino acids are highlighted.

-Carboxyl and amino groups have almost the same strength of acidity and basicity, respectively.
-In fact, at neutral pH of 7, the carboxy group of the amino acid is in its deprotonated form, while the amino group is in its protonated form.
-When this occurs, the amino acid forms a zwitterion or a dipolar ion.
+The carboxyl and amino groups have almost the same strength with respect to acidity and basicity, respectively.
+At a neutral pH of 7, the carboxyl group of the amino acid is in its deprotonated form, while the amino group is in its protonated form.
+When this occurs, the amino acid forms a zwitterion or dipolar ion.
 Because of the dipolar nature of amino acids, they tend to exhibit some uncommon properties.